light-tech/MiniGit/README.md

  * `internal/`: Internal implementation, excluded from the package, as they are `#import`ed directly into the single main implementation file `Repository.mm`.
  * `Repository.mm`: Our main implementation file.

-# Known problems

-This package currently only supports iOS simulator and Mac Catalyst on __Intel Macs__ because we do not own an M1 Mac yet to ensure that it works there.

 # License

 Same as [libgit2](https://github.com/libgit2/libgit2).